vandermesis/Kolorofon/README.md

 - Settings.bundle
 - MVC design pattern
+- Try to be SOLID
-- Use Timer class
+- Timer class
 - UISwipeGestureRecognizer for swipe down and shake
--
+- Observed properties

 ## To-do

 - [x] Add logic to shuffle colors and remember user's choice
-- [ ] Conform to MVC, move game logic to separate structs in Model
+- [x] Conform to MVC, move game logic to separate structs in Model
 - [ ] Make welcome screen with start and options
 - [ ] Allow user to set his name and persist his data
 - [ ] Connect with Apple Game Center